RanaivosonHerimanitra/NationalAccountStatistics/README.md

 * Quality controls (which products are consumed by which industries) for SUTs

-* What to do when code classification is poor
+* What to do when code classification system is poor